mapsteps/wp-video-popup/readme.txt

 `[wp-video-popup video="link-to-your-youtube-or-vimeo-video"]`

-in your post, page or template file to embed your responsive YouTube or Vimeo lightbox popup.
+in your post, page, custom post type or template file to embed your responsive YouTube or Vimeo video lightbox popup.

-To open the popup, add the **CSS-class**
+To open the lightbox, simply add the **CSS-class**

 `wp-video-popup`

-to the element you wish to trigger the lightbox.
+to the element you wish to open/trigger the popup.

 = GDPR Compliance =
 WP Video Popup is 100% GDPR compliant.
 No connection to YouTube or Vimeo is established before the trigger element has been clicked.

-= Page Speed =
+= Page Speed & Performance =
 Embedding YouTube or Vimeo videos can slow down your website.
-With WP Video Popup, the lightbox & video are only being loaded by the click on the trigger element.
+With WP Video Lightbox the video is only being loaded by the click on the trigger element for the maximum performance & fast loading speeds.

+= Fully Responsive =
+The WordPress video lightbox is fully responsive and adjusts to the device width & height the video is viewed on.

 ---------

 === Usage ===
-Example Shortcode to display a **YouTube** video:
+Example Shortcode to display a **YouTube video lightbox**:

 `[wp-video-popup video="https://www.youtube.com/watch?v=YlUKcNNmywk"]`

-Example Shortcode to display a **Vimeo** video:
+Example Shortcode to display a **Vimeo video lightbox**:

 `[wp-video-popup video="https://vimeo.com/136696258"]`

-CSS class that needs to be added to the element you want to open the lightbox:
+CSS class that needs to be added to the element you want to open/trigger the video lightbox:

 `wp-video-popup`